Trail Wrist Role in Golf – The Holy Grail of Great Ball Striking

 Let the Trail Wrist Extend at Impact

-Wearing the HackMotion can help you see where your wrists are at setup, how they change through the swing and what they are at impact again.
+Wearing the HackMotion can help you see where your wrists are at setup, how they change through the swing, and what they are at impact again.

+As you swing back in slow motion, does that position get more extended, or does it stay flat?
 You’ll want to see a little extra extension and then even more as you swing down through the golf ball.

 Common Mistakes in Amateur Swings